atbcb/usab-uswds/news/_posts/2019-08-20-access-board-releases-voluntary-guidelines-for-onboard-wheelchairs-for-public-comment.md

 Access Board Conference Center\
 1331 F Street NW, Suite 800\
 Washington, DC 20004-1111\
-Note: For the comfort of all participants and to promote a[fragrance-free](https://www.access-board.gov/the-board/policies/fragrance-free-environment)environment, attendees are requested not to use perfume, cologne, or other fragrances.
+Note: For the comfort of all participants and to promote a [fragrance-free](https://www.access-board.gov/the-board/policies/fragrance-free-environment)environment, attendees are requested not to use perfume, cologne, or other fragrances.